hello-robot/stretch_tutorials/stretch_body/tutorial_collision_avoidance.md

                     'lift': [None, 1.0],'arm': [None, None],'wrist_yaw': [None, None]}
 ```

-It can be straightforward to create your own custom collision model.
-As an example, we will create a model that avoids collision of the arm with a table top by
+It is straightforward to create a custom collision model.
+As an example, we will create a model that avoids collision of the arm with a tabletop by

-* Prevent the lift from descending below the table top when the arm is extended
+* Preventing the lift from descending below the table top when the arm is extended
-* Allow the lift to descend below the tabletop so long as the arm retracted
+* Allowing the lift to descend below the tabletop so long as the arm retracted

-This assumes the arm is initially above the table top.
+This assumes the arm is initially above the tabletop.
 To start, in a file `collision_arm_table.py` we add:

 ```python
 from stretch_body.robot_collision import *